pothitos/naxos/manual/README.md

 ## Expressions for Arrays

 Finally there is a special independent expression category, that can be assigned to arrays of constrained variables (`NsIntVarArray`).
-It contains the following expressions for the Inverse constraint (see \S~\ref{Inverse}).
+It contains the following expressions for the Inverse constraint (see [The Inverse Constraint](#the-inverse-constraint) section).
 \begin{itemize}
 \item
 `NsInverse(` $VarArr$ `)`